Skip to content

 Bird watching at the Farne Islands | © National Trust Images/John Millar

-Sail around the Farne Islands, a few miles off the Northumberland Coast, or land on Inner Farne to see the thousands of animals that come here to breed each year.
+Land on Inner Farne or Longstone, or sail around the Farne Islands, a few miles off the Northumberland Coast, to see the thousands of seabirds that come here to breed each year.
 Get a close look at Atlantic grey seals and many species of seabird, including puffins, terns, guillemots and eider ducks.

 Spot the islands from the boat